mongodb/mongodbatlas-cloudformation-resources/cfn-resources/api-key/docs/README.md

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
 The following are the available attributes and sample return values.

 For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

-#### Links

-List of one or more Uniform Resource Locators (URLs) that point to API sub-resources, related API resources, or both.
-RFC 5988 outlines these relationships.

 #### PrivateKey